 1. HBV-Infected Hepatocytes

-2. Released Into Bloodstream
+2. Released Into the Bloodstream

 Main Functions and Importance of HBeAg Test